-Finding out which plants are chicken-safe plants and not toxic can be challenging.
-Find the best chicken-friendly plants to grow in and around your coop.
+Finding out which plants are chicken-safe and not toxic can be challenging.
+Find the best chicken-friendly plants to grow around your coop.

 Chicken-Safe Floral Plants